rust-lang/blog.rust-lang.org/content/project-goals-2026-04.md

   >
   > #### Niche optimizations
   >
-  > We discussed the feasibility of embedding data in lower bits of a pointer -- something the kernel is doing in C. This could also enable setting the top bit in the integers (which is otherwise never set) and make it reprent an error in that case (and a regular pointer otherwise).
+  > We discussed the feasibility of embedding data in lower bits of a pointer -- something the kernel is doing in C. This could also enable setting the top bit in the integers (which is otherwise never set) and make it represent an error in that case (and a regular pointer otherwise).
   >
   > Ideally, this would be done in safe Rust, as the idea is to improve the safety of the C code in question.
   >